paulohscwb/polyhedra/README.md

 <hr>
 <h4>5.
 Tetrahedron</h4>
  <img src="ar/5.png" width="180px">
- <br>The tetrahedron has three equilateral triangular faces meeting at each vertex.
+ <br><b>U<sub>1</sub>:</b> The tetrahedron has three equilateral triangular faces meeting at each vertex.
 The tetrahedron is also known as a triangular pyramid and it is the simplest of all the ordinary convex polyhedra and the only one that has fewer than 5 faces.
 The tetrahedron has many properties analogous to those of a triangle, including an insphere, circumsphere, medial tetrahedron, and exspheres.
 <br><b>Faces:</b> 4 triangles | <b>Edges:</b> 6 | <b>Vertices:</b> 4 | <b>Sphericity:</b> 0.671 | <b>Diedral angle:</b> 70.5288°. <a href="http://mathworld.wolfram.com/RegularTetrahedron.html" target="_blank">More...</a>
  <br><a href="vr/tetrahedron.html" target="_blank"><img src="vr/VRaframe.PNG" width="180px"></a>
 <p class="topop"><a href="#p2" class="topo">back to top</a></p>